* Yields steady after biggest drop in seven-weeks

 "The Fed is back in a situation where it would want to show optimism at the very least, and the market should be pricing in more hikes in the coming months and quarters than it is currently."

 According to CME's FedWatch tool, money markets point to a 70 percent chance of a hike in December but only a 20 percent chance of a further hike in March 2018.

-Analysts said a rise in oil to a 26-month high, which bolsters inflation, and a sale of two-year German debt also kept upward pressure on yields.
+Analysts said a rise in oil to a 26-month high, which bolsters inflation, and an upcoming sale of two-year German debt should also keep upward pressure on yields.

 Yet again, the market's reaction to the latest escalation in tension between North Korea and the U.S. proved short-lived.

 Yields on U.S. Treasuries and German Bunds fell to a day's low when North Korean Foreign Minister Ri Yong Ho said on Monday afternoon that Twitter comments from U.S President Donald Trump amounted to a declaration of war.

 Both traded back up early on Tuesday in what analysts say reflects a widespread belief that diplomacy will still prevail.

 All other euro zone bond yields were a touch higher on Tuesday.

 Elsewhere, Emmanuel Macron will push on with plans to detail a major overhaul of the single currency zone, even though a weakened Merkel may not be in a position to help him deliver on it.

 Her conservatives were already resistant to some aspects of the French President's plan, notably an idea to give the euro zone a multi-billion-euro budget of its own, administered by Brussels.
 Her likely new coalition partners the FDP are even more hostile to that.